 We leverage new interconnection cost data for PJM, which serves about 65 million people in the Mid-Atlantic Region (15).
-As part of its interconnection process, PJM requires three engineering studies for most projects: feasibility, system impact, and facility.
-We refer to them as the first, second, and third studies.
-Our analysis uses hand-collected interconnection cost data from these studies for all projects that entered the PJM interconnection queue from 2008 to 2020.
-Many of these projects are still in the queue, and our data on their studies go through 2024.
+As part of its interconnection process, PJM requires three engineering studies for most projects: a feasibility study, a system impact study, and a facility study.
+We refer to them as the first, second, and third study.
+Our analysis uses hand-collected interconnection cost data from these studies for all projects that entered the PJM interconnection queue from 2008-2020.
+Many of these projects are still in the queue, and our data on their studies goes through 2024.

 We collect the two main components of interconnection costs separately: POI costs and network upgrade costs.
 Table S1 reports summary statistics for these data.
-The first study provides a POI cost estimate, and the second and third studies provide estimates for both types of cost.
-Most requests for interconnection have POI costs; those that do not are typically uprates (expansions to existing generators).
-Network upgrade costs are rarer; for example, 28 percent of second-study observations have nonzero network costs.
-For more detail on data collection for these variables, see Materials and Methods.
-In (16), we also study the PJM queue, but that paper does not differentiate between these two costs and focuses on reforms to queue design.
+The first study provides a POI cost estimate, while the second and third studies provide estimates for both POI and network upgrade costs.
+Most requests for interconnection have POI costs; those that do not are typically uprates, i.e., expansions to existing generators.
+Network upgrade costs are rarer; for example, 28 percent of second study observations have positive network upgrade costs.
+For more detail on data collection for these variables, see materials and methods.
+In (16), we also study the PJM interconnection queue, but that paper does not differentiate between these two types of interconnection costs and focuses on reforms to the queue design.

 Over our sample period, PJM saw a dramatic increase in requests for interconnection.
-Figure S1 shows that entries to the queue were roughly five times as high in 2020 and 2021 as in 2011 and 2012.
-The increase in requested capacity was smaller but still large: from roughly 20 GW per year to more than 60.
+Figure S1 shows that entries to the queue were roughly five times as high in 2020 and 2021 as they were in 2011 and 2012.
+The increase in requested capacity was smaller, but still large: from roughly 20 GW per year to over 60 GW per year.
 This increase corresponded with a shift in the composition of requests away from natural gas and toward solar, wind, and batteries.
-Grid operators across the United States and the world saw similar increases in requests and shifts toward renewable generators (13).
+Grid operators across the US and the world saw similar increases in requests and shifts toward renewable generators (13).

 These data are complementary to the nationwide data on US grid connection costs from (13).
-Our data from one grid operator include the cost from every engineering study, but (13) collect data from the terminal engineering study for many grid operators.
-Observing data from many regions allows (13) to compare costs in regions with different resource mixes and policies, whereas our data allow for a careful quantification of the relationship between costs and withdrawal decisions.
-Comparing generators at the same stage of the process is important because they select out of the queue based on their estimated interconnection costs.
+Our data from one grid operator include the cost from every engineering study, while (13) collect data from the terminal engineering study for many grid operators.
+Observing data from many regions allows (13) to compare costs in regions with different resource mixes and policies; whereas, our data allow for a careful quantification of the relationship between costs and withdrawal decisions.
+Comparing generators at the same stage of the process is important because generators select out of the queue based on their estimated interconnection costs.